 A shortened term for the Small Shield Potion that gives you 25 shield when used.

 If something has been nerfed, it has been reduced in power.
 You will commonly see this with weapons that have been added that start to be must carries for players.
 A notable example was the Compact Gun that used to have a 50 round Magazine Size, but has been reduced to 40 and thus lowering its power.
-The term "nerf" refers to Nerf guns and that they shoot soft darts.
+The term "nerf" refers to Nerf guns and that they shoot soft projectiles.

 A "no skin" is a player that doesn't currently have a skin equipped.
 Players like this are typically looked at as new or bad players because they don't own a cosmetic.
 However, players have now started to just go without a skin so their enemies will potentially underestimate their abilities.